-Let’s use the ‘fish tank’ example from last week’s T-Time again – the best way to start is by grouping the ‘generic’ search terms (i.e. ‘fish tank sale’, ‘small fish tank’, ‘cheap fish tanks’) which have a high search volume but perhaps not the highest intent behind them because they don’t necessarily relate to specific products on your site.
+Let’s use the ‘fish tank’ example from last week’s T-Time again.
+The best way to start is by grouping the ‘generic’ search terms (i.e. ‘fish tank sale’, ‘small fish tank’, ‘cheap fish tanks’) which have a high search volume but perhaps not the highest intent behind them because they don’t necessarily relate to specific products on your site.
 Depending on what you think is necessary for your site, you could either optimise individual pages to rank for each search term, or a single page to rank for multiple search terms.

 After collating the generic search terms, organise the higher-intent keywords relating to specific products into smaller groups.
 You are likely to come across a lot of repeated keywords, even if they are not verbatim copies of one another – for example, ‘3ft fish tank’ and ‘fish tank 3ft’.
 Google will recognise that these are just variations of a keyword, so it will not be necessary for you to build a page around each of these keywords – if anything, doing that may result in you being penalised for duplicate content.

-(05:10) When you go deeper into your keyword research you’re likely to find search traffic for terms which you can probably end up combining to make new, long-tail keywords.
+(05:10) When you go deeper into your keyword research, you’re likely to find search traffic for terms that you can probably end up combining to make new, long-tail keywords.
 Take a keyword like ‘4ft fish tank’ – can you do deeper keyword research around that term to find variations such as ‘4ft fish tank for sale’, ‘4ft freshwater fish tank’, ‘4ft fish tank with stand’ and so on?

-Eventually, what initially seemed like a low-priority keyword becomes a top-level term which you can capitalise on by creating a hierarchy of longer-tail keywords:
+Eventually, what initially seemed like a low-priority keyword becomes a top-level term which you can capitalise on by creating a hierarchy of longer-tail keywords.

-Analysing buyer intent in keywords
+Analyse buyer intent in keywords

 (07:22) Broadly speaking, all of the search terms you have gathered should be high-intent keywords to varying extents, but the likelihood of someone converting on your site after entering a search term like ‘cheap fish tanks’ is still comparatively low because of the vagueness of the word ‘cheap’.
 However, don’t disregard these terms just yet because they still have worth through their high search volumes.